 Please report any problems via email to this address with as much detail as possible.
 Consider including screenshots if it helps to demonstrate the problem.
 Thanks! 💙

 We ask that feature requests are not submitted to the above address – please use our regular contact form instead.
 This allows our beta team to remain focused on fixing problems.

-If you’re testing on iPhone or iPad, please leave Always Send enabled in Things → Settings → General → Diagnostics → Send Crash Reports.
+If you’re testing on iPhone, iPad, or Vision Pro, please leave Always Send enabled in Things → Settings → General → Diagnostics → Send Crash Reports.
 This ensures that we can diagnose crashes.

 If you find that you don’t really have time to test, or simply want to leave, no problem!
 Just let us know and we can remove you.

 Please note that from time to time we may clear out testers who aren’t actively updating to the latest builds.
 This allows us to free up seats for others who want to test.

 The stability of our software is very important to us, and to Things users around the world – we really appreciate your help.
 Thank you!